OAGi/Score/docs/user_guide/ScoreUserGuide.rst

    * The BCs available to the user are limited by their tenancy.
 Users not associated with a tenant cannot create a BIE since they would not be able to assign a BC on BIE creation (all the BCs would all be filtered out).
 However, it would make sense to alert the user, perhaps on login, that they can’t do anything useful in Score until they have been assigned to a tenant.
    * Note that Admins have no special authorization in this case.

-* Manage context: Restricted to admin users.
+* Manage context: Restricted to admin developer users.
 * Transfer BIE ownership: Users to whom the BIE ownership may be transferred are limited to users associated with tenants associated with BCs associated with the BIE (other than the current owner — doesn’t make sense for an owner to transfer ownership to themself).
+* This is not restricted in the application, but the admin developer perhaps should not create any end user with admin right in the Score multi-tenant mode.

 .. |Graphical user interface, text, application, email Description automatically generated| image:: media/image4.png